 Ciao!
-My name is Fabio and I am a junior pursuing a degree in Aerospace Engineering Mechanics ( Yeah, it is basically rocket science).
-So far the transition to the U of M has been successful for me thanks mainly to the many services directed to the international students, which is why I decided to join in and do the same for the prospective U of M students!
-Some things about me: As I mentioned earlier, one of my main interests is soccer.
-I love playing soccer, watching soccer and talking about soccer.
-I've also made a lot of friends while playing soccer too!
-I have traveled a lot throughout Europe (Italy, France, Spain, Switzerland, Croatia, Turkey, Montenegro, etc.) so I know a lot about European cultures.
-I hope to see more European students join the U soon.
-GO GOPHERS!
+My name is Fabio and I am a senior pursuing a degree in Aerospace Engineering Mechanics ( Yeah, it is basically rocket science).
+The transition to the U of M has been successful for me thanks mainly to the many services directed to the international students, which is why I decided to join in and do the same for the prospective U of M students!
+Some things about me: As I mentioned earlier, one of my main interests is soccer (actually football, but we are not going to get into this again).
+I love playing soccer, watching soccer and discussing soccer.
+I have also made a lot of friends while playing soccer too here at the U.

 Hometown: Istanbul, Turkey